 That’s the bad news.

-The good news, however, is that there IS indeed something super for you to strive for after all.
+The good news, however, is that there is indeed something super for us to strive for after all.

-Granted, it’s not going to be nearly as appealing as a pretty list of foods.
-And no, it’s not going to be quite as easy as that pretty list of foods, either.
+Granted, it’s not going to be nearly as appealing or easy to implement as a pretty list of foods.

-But, the important difference here is that, unlike superfoods, this thing is real.
+But, the important difference here is that, unlike superfoods, this thing is both real and a whole lot more likely to actually have a beneficial effect.

 It’s something I call a super lifestyle.

 And guess what?
-I’ll even present it to you with a pretty list of its own.
+I’ll even present it to you in the form of a list.

 The Super Lifestyle List